Home equity line of credit: New rules in Canada

 The Canadian government has set down tighter restrictions for mortgage offerings due to pandemic effects on the economy.
 Since line of credit options that involve home equity are also considered mortgages, the restrictions apply to them as well.

-On top of this, banks must now use their posted 5-year rate for home equity line of credit financing under the new rules.
+Banks must now use their posted 5-year rate for home equity line of credit financing.
+This is due to the new rules.
 The outcome is a significantly higher interest rate than what is usually offered on standard HELOC agreements.

-Finally, bank lenders are also now required to factor in debt-service ratios into their eligibility assessment, considering other loans, credit card history, and the applicant’s overall ability to manage debt.
-For anyone with a rocky financial background, this raises the bar on qualifying for a home equity line of credit that much higher.
+Bank lenders are now required to consider debt-service ratios when assessing your application.
+This includes other loans, credit card history, and the applicant’s overall ability to manage debt.
+For people with a difficult financial history, it is harder to qualify for a home equity line of credit.

 Banks have added their own criteria under the new rules